meshcloud/meshcloud-docs/docs/meshcloud.payment-methods.md

 3. Click on 'Create Payment Method' at the top right.
 4. Enter a name and identifier for the new payment method.
 5. Choose a type for the payment method.
-Read more here on what type to choose and what the individual differences are.
+Read more [here](#types-of-payment-methods) on what type to choose and what the individual differences are.
-6. (This is optional) Set a maximum amount of EUR on the payment method to indicate the remaining budget for this year.
+6. (This is optional) Set a maximum amount of EUR on the payment method to indicate the remaining budget of this payment method.
 7. (This is optional) Set an expiration date for the payment method.
 This is especially useful when a budget expires, e.g. at the end of the accounting year.
 8. Additionally, you can enter custom settings to inject metadata into the payment method.
 This is useful when you want to enhance the payment method with organizational details like the cost center number or the business unit.
 9. Click 'Save' and your new payment method will be available to the meshCustomer it was created in!

-### Creating a Payment Method via the meshstack API
+### Creating a Payment Method via the meshObject API

-As automation matters, there is also the possibility to create payment methods via the meshstack API.
+As automation matters, there is also the possibility to create payment methods via the meshObject API.
+This is especially helpful when an external system already manages the data that is relevant for payment methods.
 To find the API documentation, open your meshstack and click on 'API' at the bottom of the meshPanel.
 A new page will open and on the left-hand side, you should see `meshPaymentMethod` listed under `meshObject Import`.
 Click on it and read the documentation to understand how you can create a payment method via the API.

 ## The Payment Method Lifecycle: Assigning to meshProjects